alexkalh/origamiez/readme.txt

     - new: action hooks & filter hooks
     - new: optimize code & apply phpDocuments to comment all codes.
     - new: API pages on colourstheme.com
+    - new: layout for "Related post"

+- ####1.2.5 (2015.08.20)
+    - test theme with version wordpress 4.3 (it's compatiabled)
+    - improve: styling for gallery shortcode
+    - add new layout three-cols-small-large-medium for Posts, Page, Blog

 - ####1.2.4 (2015.08.4)
     - fix: missing default.min.css for skin & typography (with child theme)